zachoriel/We-Have-C-At-Home/README.md

 - **Arena + No Burst** performs nearly on-par with **Managed + No Burst** in raw speed, but with less than half of the memory usage, and a complete elimination of GC calls.
 - **Arena + Burst** offers the best of both worlds: the lowest memory footprint and fastest execution.

-And because visual data is fun, here are some charts and graphs of the above findings:
+And because visual data is fun, here are some charts and graphs that bring the data to life:

 ![MillisecondsPerCycleChart](https://github.com/user-attachments/assets/85772674-6537-4ae8-8860-c1c52f094823)
 ![MemoryUsagePerCycleChart](https://github.com/user-attachments/assets/ea1fc947-4372-46ca-a12a-afc270ef2c11)